Looking for the best beach in the Florida Keys? Sombrero Beach in Marathon is our US Gulf Coast Travel choice as favorite Florida Keys best beach.

 Bahia Honda State Park (Calusa Beach and Sandspur Beach) has some of the most popular Florida Keys beaches.
 This is a superb place to camp overnight but watch out for the relentless raccoons.

 Smathers Beach is Key West’s most popular beach and the place to be seen and watch others.
-Other Key West beaches include Fort Zachary, Higgs Beach, and Rest Beach.
+Other Key West beaches include Fort Zachary Taylor, Higgs Beach, and Rest Beach.
 See also our 8 Great Key West Tips.

 Harry Harris Beach on Key Largo is currently being restored (May 2022) so check to see if it is open before heading there.